Orange ginger dressed kale salad with orange ginger marinated chicken veggie kebabs

 Pour dressing over prepared salad, toss well, and enjoy immediately.

-And now for the Spiced-Up Chicken Veggie Kabobs:
+And now for the Spiced-Up Chicken Veggie Kebabs:

 Here we are for RECIPE #2.
-There are quite a few ingredients that overlap from the salad to these kabobs which is one of the reasons they pair so well together.
+There are quite a few ingredients that overlap from the salad to these kebabs which is one of the reasons they pair so well together.
 That, and they taste fantastic together as well!
-These kabobs are a remix on traditional summer kabobs because of their unique marinade and also because we add some fresh mango.
-Not too many kabob recipes have fresh mango on them, but I’ll tell you that once you grill mango, you’ll never want to go back.
+These kebabs are a remix on traditional summer kebabs because of their unique marinade and also because we add some fresh mango.
+Not too many kebab recipes have fresh mango on them, but I’ll tell you that once you grill mango, you’ll never want to go back.
 Grilling mango greatly enhances the natural sweet taste and adds a fun flavor to the chicken and other vegetables.

 Both use orange juice/orange juice concentrate (I bought 1 container of concentrate and used it for the kale salad and then used the juice for this chicken marinade), both have ginger, both have mango, both have cilantro, and finally they both use varieties of Bertolli® Olive Oil!